yyrichy/scheduleit/README.md

 We felt like finding the right courses to take as a UMD student was often confusing and frustrating.
 Reading through the major website, scrolling through the endless prerequisites and requirements.
 That's why we wanted a tool to help inspire and guide us students on finding the best, tailored schedule for them.

 ## What it does
 Testudo Match is a web application designed to help students at the University of Maryland efficiently plan their class schedules.
 By leveraging natural language processing, students can input their schedule preferences in plain language, such as "I want machine learning and database classes."
-The application then processes these inputs to find the most relevant and interesting course "matches" for the students.
+The application then processes these inputs with semantic similarity search to generate schedules that students can "swipe" on.

 ## How we built it
 ### 🧠 Vector-Based Search
-1. Data Collection
+- Data Collection

    - Course data from UMD.io
    - Grade distributions and reviews from PlanetTerp
-2. Embedding Generation
+- Embedding Generation

    - HuggingFace’s sentence-transformers converts course descriptions into high-dimensional vectors
-3. Search with FAISS
+- Semantic Search with HuggingFace and LangChain

-   - Vectors are stored in a FAISS index for fast similarity search
+   - Course data is serialized and stored, then created into vector embeddings using HuggingFace's transformer and LangChain's MemoryVectorStore for fast similarity search
-   - A natural language query is also embedded and compared against stored vectors to find semantically relevant courses
+   - A natural language query is also embedded and compared against stored vectors to find semantically relevant courses.
+Embeddings contain semantic meaning of course data and query.

+- Gemini NLP
+  - Gemini used to determine user's major's course level based on text input

 ## Challenges we ran into
 - Creating an intuitive search from plain text queries
 - Designing the embedding and similarity system from scratch
 - Integrating multiple APIs with different formats
-- Building this while learning new frameworks
+- Cleaning incorrect and malformed API data, mapping complex prerequisites relationships

 ## Accomplishments that we're proud of
-- Successfully implemented a vector database system to store and search through course information.
+- Successfully implemented the user of vector stores and serializing course data.
 - Developed a search function that returns relevant courses based on user queries.
+- Generating and ranking best schedules with optimal section times.

 ## What we learned
 - How to effectively use embeddings for semantic search.